 Online, there's almost too many places that sell sleeping bags - making it difficult on figuring out where to start shopping for one.

 So let me make a suggestion.
-Begin shopping for a sleeping bag at Backcountry.Com.
-The reason Backcountry is an excellent place to shop for a bag is because of how bags are sorted and listed.
-At Backcountry, it is easy to find/compare various synthetic/down sleeping bags at specific temperature ratings.
+Begin shopping for a sleeping bag at REI.
+The REI website makes it easy to find/compare various synthetic/down sleeping bags at specific temperature ratings.
 Moreover, they provide detailed technical information about each bag - something that is sometimes missing at other online stores.
-Finally, Backcountry probably has the largest selection of quality sleeping bags available online.

 Other good online stores to buy sleeping bags from include: